Coal Glen mine disaster: Background

 The Deep River Coal Field is the largest coal deposit in North Carolina.
 Geologists believe that local residents made use of the coal as early as the 1770s.
 Commercial exploitation of the coal field began in the 1850s, with mines dug near the settlement of Egypt (renamed Cumnock in 1895) which were connected to the Cape Fear River port of Fayetteville by rail.
 In about 1921 the Carolina Coal Company dug a mine on the former location of the village of Farmville near the village of Coal Glen and about eight miles northwest of the city of Sanford.

 The Coal Glen mine was developed as a slope mine with an entrance which descended below the ground at an incline.
 Interior passages were held up by four-foot-tall hardwood timbers.
 Most miners crawled through the mine, with few places where they could stand upright.
 Carts were hauled up and down the main slope by a powered hoist.
 Down in the mine, mules which were kept in an underground stable were used to move carts.
 Coal would be placed onto the carts which were brought to the surface to a tipple, where the coal would be sorted and separated from slate and loaded onto railway cars.
 By 1923, the mine was producing 200 tons per day.

-The Coal Glen mine attracted rats, which were welcomed by the workers, who observed them for signs of danger, similar to canaries used in other digs; if rats vacated the mine, miners viewed this as a sign of a natural gas buildup.
+The Coal Glen mine attracted rats.
+Workers observed them for signs of danger, similar to canaries used in other digs; if rats vacated the mine, miners viewed this as a sign of a natural gas buildup.
 The site was equipped with a ventilation system meant to diffuse any gas buildup.
 On the morning of May 26, 1925, one miner noticed that rats were fleeing the mine shaft.
 Fearing danger, he and several workers quit.
 That day one worker was weakened by coal dust and firedamp, possibly indicating ventilation problems with the mine.
 The superintendent was verbally informed of this.

-Explosion
+Explosions

-At about 9:30 a.m. on May 27, 1925 the mine at Coal Glen exploded.
+A shift began as normal at 7:00 a.m. on May 27, 1925 at the Coal Glen mine.
+At about 9:30 a.m., an explosion erupted.
 The blast, likely caused by coal dust or natural gas, killed all workers underground at the time and was felt in the nearby town.
 Mine superintendent Howard Butler saw smoke coming through a ventilation fan at the surface, and took mechanic Joe Richardson down the main slope to investigate.
 They found six men lying unconscious behind a door to one of the passages and carried them outside.
 Butler then instructed surface workers to close the mine's blast door and ventured further into the mine with Richardson.
 At about 9:55, when they were 150 feet into the mine, a second explosion occurred, showering them with debris and injuring Butler.
 The two crawled back to the surface before a final explosion occurred at about 10:10.
 The third explosion collapsed part of the shaft, blocking passage in and out of the mine.